 Cleveland's Top Suburbs Beat the National Median by a Wide Margin

-The Cleveland metro median gross yield of 7.4% sits well above the US national median of 5.3%, and the top-ranked suburb at 13.8% is roughly 2.5 times the national figure.
+The Cleveland metro median gross yield of 7.0% sits well above the US national median of 5.3%, and the top-ranked suburb at 13.8% is roughly 2.5 times the national figure.
 Even the bottom of the inner-ring east-side suburbs comfortably clears the national average.
 Ohio's median of 5.2% sits close to the national figure, and Cuyahoga County is firmly at the top end of the state's distribution.
 For investors comparing markets, Cleveland's suburb-level yield range is one of the wider and higher in the country, which is exactly why suburb selection within it matters so much.
 See the data sources behind these numbers.

-For comparable analyses in nearby markets, Cleveland's 11.3% Short-Term Rental Yield Hides a Thin Net Return covers the same question from the short-term rental angle for Cleveland investors weighing gross versus net returns.
+For comparable analyses in nearby markets, Cleveland's Short-Term Rental Yield Hides a Thin Net Return covers the same question from the short-term rental angle for Cleveland investors weighing gross versus net returns.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.
 Cleveland sits within Cuyahoga County, where Permit required ($70) in Cleveland.
 Cleveland requires annual short-term rentals registration ($70/unit) with the Department of Building & Housing, including interior/exterior inspections.
 3% city Transient Occupancy Tax plus Cuyahoga County 5.5% bed tax.
 Airbnb auto-collects county tax; hosts remit city TOT monthly.
-Verify current short-term rental registration rules in the specific ZIP before underwriting on short-term yields.
+Verify current short-term stays registration rules in the specific ZIP before underwriting on short-term yields.

-Explore Cleveland in the dashboard
+Take Cleveland further in the dashboard

-View Cleveland →See your neighborhood's full short-term rental vs long-term rental breakdown
+Open Cleveland →See your neighborhood's full short-term rental vs long-term rental breakdown

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.